Overv/VulkanTutorial/en/03_Drawing_a_triangle/03_Drawing/02_Rendering_and_presentation.md

 ## Recording the command buffer

-With the imageIndex specifying the swapchain image to use in hand, we can now record the command buffer.
+With the imageIndex specifying the swap chain image to use in hand, we can now record the command buffer.
 First, we call `vkResetCommandBuffer` on the command buffer to make sure it is able to be recorded.